 Casper Kelly: I think I did explain the concept.
 I don’t know if that helped.
 I don’t know if they understood anyway.
 I tried to explain it to give them as much context as possible.
 I remember the sequence where the credits and the people are flipped.
 I tried to explain that to the graphics company.
 I tried to draw it.
 They still didn’t get it.
 It took a long time to make it make sense.

-Matt Foster: None of these people were really actors.
+Matt Foster: Most of these people weren’t really actors.
 We cast by look.
 For the fireman, by example, we went through better actors for a guy who had the look.
 But everyone came in and nailed it.
 They were mostly extras, and we were friends with the local improv company Dad’s Garage, so they helped out.